Jasminsojitra/Jasminsojitra/README.md

 - 👋 Hi, I’m Jasminsojitra
 - 🔭 I’m currently working on Flutter and xamarin
 - 👨‍💻 All of my projects are available at....
-- 💬 Ask me about Flutter, Xamarin
+- 💬 Ask me about Flutter, Dart, Xamarin
-- 📫 How to reach me 1jasminsojitra1234@gmail.com
+- 📫 How to reach me jasminsojitra2287@gmail.com

 <!---
 Jasminsojitra/Jasminsojitra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.